Edith Ogilby Berg: Life with Berg and aviation connections

 Edith married Hart O. Berg in 1906 and thus met the Wright brothers.
 Wilbur Wright described her as “a jolly woman and very intelligent”, and his sister Katharine said Edith was "about the best dressed woman I ever saw”.

 She saw Wilbur demonstrate the Wright Flyer airplane at Le Mans, France, and asked Wilbur for a ride in it.
 He agreed, and on 7 October 1908 Berg rode as his passenger in a two-minute flight at nearby Auvours, France, thus becoming the first American woman to fly in a fixed-wing aircraft.

 On the aircraft, she tied a rope around her skirt at her ankles to keep it from blowing in the wind during the flight.
 A French fashion designer watching the flight noticed her walk away from the aircraft with her skirt still tied.
 This image is said to have influenced the subsequent hobble skirt fashion of the early 20th century.

 Edith had another family connection to aviation.
 In 1905, her daughter Grace had married Paris lawyer Paul Foy.
-Foy conducted the first prosecution for “furious driving in the air” in October 1909, following the crash during an air show at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon of a Blériot monoplane flown by Alfred Leblanc into a crowd of spectators, injuring more than a dozen people and killing a woman who became the first person on the ground in history to be killed by a falling airplane.
+Foy conducted the first prosecution for “furious driving in the air” in October 1909, following the crash during an air show at Port-Aviation (often called "Juvisy Airfield") in Viry-Châtillon of a Blériot monoplane flown by Alfred Leblanc into a crowd of spectators, injuring more than a dozen people and killing a woman who became the first person in history to be struck by a falling airplane.